What is the DOT Physical?

 The DOT Physical Broken Down

 Overall, the DOT physical isn’t a terribly difficult trial to pass.

 The medical exam isn’t a military physical fitness test, but there are certain medical conditions that simply cannot be overlooked and will prevent you from getting your medical certificate.

 Don’t be discouraged though, as many conditions can be granted a waiver, even a missing limb!

-Without further ado, let’s look at what the exam is, what condition(s) can disqualify someone, and what exceptions/waivers there are for each case:
+Here’s a detailed list of what the exam covers, what condition(s) can disqualify someone, and what exceptions/waivers are available:

 - Driver’s Information and Health History:

-According to the Medical Examination Report, a qualifying applicant has:
+According to the Medical Examination Report, you need to have:

 - At least 20/40 vision acuity in each eye with or without correction

 - At least 70 degrees peripheral vision in each eye